jvmahon/Homebridge-HomeSeer4/README.md

 See additional information in "Garage Door Openers" section of the Wiki entry  [Setting Up Your Config.json file.](https://github.com/jvmahon/homebridge-homeseer/wiki/Setting-Up-Your-Config.json-file.)

-## B.7. *New in Version 2.1 -* Instant Status Update Feature - Check it out!
+## B.8. *New in Version 2.1 -* Instant Status Update Feature - Check it out!
-In addition to the new polling mechanism, described below, this version can also retrieve "Instant" status updates without polling.
-To enable this feature, you must enable HomeSeer's "Enable Control using ASCII commands" feature which can be accessed from the HomeSeer browers interface at [Tools menu] -> [Setup] -> [Network tab].
-Its recommened that you leave the control port at the default setting of "11000".
-The plugin will automatically attempt a connection to HomeSeer using the ASCII commands feature and, if that is not available, will then revert to using polling over the HTTP / JSON interface for status updates.
-Status messages displayed during startup will let you know if the Instant Status feature has been enabled.

-When Instant Status is enbled, dimmer devices supporting the Last-Level feature (most Z-Wave Dimmers) will turn on to the last level they were at prior to being turned off rather than always turning on at 100%.
-You can specify the "onValue" parameter to override this default behavior.

-If Instant Status is enabled, polling is also reduced to once per minute.
-This shouldn't really be needed at all, but an occasionall poll is done out of caution to ensure that HomeBridge / HomeSeer remain properly synchronized.

-## B.8 Version 2.0 - What's Changed - New Features beyond jrhubott / Version 1.x plugin
-Version 2.0 of this plugin introduced a new polling mechanism in which all HomeSeer devices are polled in a single HTTP call rather than individual HTTP calls.
-This reduces the polling stress on HomeSeer and allows for much more frequent polling.
-A poll time of 5-10 seconds is recommended.
+Version 2.1 introduced an "Instant" status feature which provides near-instantaneous status updates from HomeSeer.
+To enable this feature, you must enable HomeSeer's "Enable Control using ASCII commands" feature.
+See Wiki entry: https://github.com/jvmahon/homebridge-homeseer/wiki/Enable-Instant-Status-(HomeSeer-ASCII-Port)

 ## C. Changes to config.json setup!
 For further infomration on setting up the config.json file, see Wiki page entry at: https://github.com/jvmahon/homebridge-homeseer/wiki/Setting-Up-Your-Config.json-file.